RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 ### Confabulation

 Confabulation causes people to invent information that fills gaps in their memory.
 People who confabulate may invent different information at different times, making them tell you inconsistent things.

-For a detailed description of confabulation, with examples, see [What is confabulation?](), an introductory chapter from a book on the subject.

 For example, a member who has a memory impairment is distressed because her father is becoming frail in old age: